Access Activator

 Anyone can apply.
 We want to encourage a wide range of ideas that improve access for Deaf and disabled people.

-We will consider relevant lived experience as part of each application.
+We consider relevant lived experience as part of each application.

 - disabled‑led groups and collectives